REACh research team having fun at the escape room for the lab's 2018 Holiday party!

 Kate Lee

-Kate Lee is currently her in first year of her MA in the Clinical Developmental Psychology program.
+Kate Lee is currently her in second year of her PhD in the Clinical Developmental Psychology program.
 She completed her Honours B.A. in Psychology at the University of Calgary.
 Her research interests include parent-child dynamics and the role of parenting in the development of emotion regulation among adolescents and emerging adults.
 She is interested in applying this research to develop effective evidence-based practice and intervention for families.

 Paolina Onorato